sunnhas/goSpace/README.md

    7. Aggregation operations require that the user defined function `f` exists on all peers that will use that function.
    8. Pattern matching can be achieved by passing a binding variable, that is, passing a pointer to a variabe by adding an `&` infront of the variable.
    9. For `Put` and `PutP` operations the parameters must be values.
 For the remaining operations the parameters must be values or binding variables.
-  10. Binding variables can only be passed to `Get*` and `Query*` operations with any postfix denoted by `*`.

-### Space Library
+### Operators
-goSpace follows the Space Library Specification.
+goSpace strives to follow the pSpace specification.
 It contains the following operations:

 ```go
 Put(x_1, x_2, ..., x_n)